istio/istio.io/content/en/docs/ops/ambient/helm-installation/index.md

 test: n/a
 ---

-This guide shows you how to install Ambient Mesh with Helm.
+This guide shows you how to install ambient mesh with Helm.
 Besides the demo in [Getting Started with Ambient Mesh](/docs/ops/ambient/getting-started/), we **encourage** you to follow this guide to install Ambient Mesh.
 Helm helps you manage components separately, and you can easily upgrade the components to the latest version.